This post is part of the series 'Microsoft SQL Server 2016'. Be sure to check out the rest of the blog posts of the series!

 #Points of interest

-There are 2 Property Grids (one per execution plan) which makes it easy to compare the detail of each element.
+There are two Property Grids (one per execution plan), making it easy to compare the details of each element.

-The parts of the execution plan doing the same thing are colored the same color.
-It is thus easier to see the similarities or the differences between the 2 execution plans, especially when they are big.
+Parts of the execution plan that perform the same operation are highlighted in the same color.
+This makes it easier to spot similarities and differences between the two plans, especially for large or complex ones.

-The comparison is done on offline execution plans (.sqlplan files).
-This makes it possible to compare execution plans taken at different times, or from different servers (including versions).
-It is thus possible to compare the execution plan of a query played on SQL Server 2012 with that executed on SQL Server 2016.
+Comparison works on offline execution plans (.sqlplan files), so you can compare plans captured at different times or from different servers, including across SQL Server versions.
+For example, you can compare the execution plan of a query run on SQL Server 2012 with one from SQL Server 2016.

 #Conclusion